betterscientificsoftware/bssw.io/CuratedContent/ResourceTemplate.AggregateBase.md

 Subtopic resource files:
 - Aggregate: subresource
   - The "subresource" specification indicates that the item will not be displayed as a separate resource on the front-end BSSW site.
 We expect this to be the most common usage.

+- Aggregate: stand-alone and subresource
-However, omitting this subresource designation will enable the item to be both (1) listed as a separate resource on the front-end site and (2) used as a subresource, as specified by an aggregate "base" resource.
+   - The "stand-alone and subresource" specification indicates that the item will be both (1) listed as a separate resource on the front-end site and (2) used as a subresource, as specified by an aggregate "base" resource.

 **To add a new resource using this file as a starting point:**
 - View this file in Raw mode.